Global Learning

 Vicki Wrigley

-Vicki Wrigley is a 4th grade ambassador teacher from the United Kingdom.
+Vicki Wrigley is a 4th grade Ambassador Teacher from the United Kingdom.
 She is in her third year at Knightdale Elementary School in Wake County.

 Vicki is deeply loved by her students, which creates a powerful culture of learning in her classroom through a comfortable and open environment.
 She likes using social media platforms like Twitter as a method to connect and collaborate with other teachers as a learning tool.
 She is passionate about implementing global perspectives in all areas of education.